Student Code of Conduct

 Misconduct and Disciplinary Actions:

-- Use of the course materials or web platform to upload, post, or otherwise transmit inappropriate material, including but not limited to: materials that infringe any person or entity’s intellectual property rights; unsolicited marketing information; libelous, obscene, deceptive, defamatory, pornographic, racist, sexual, hateful, unlawful or tortious material, or any other material in violation of a third-party right.
+4. Use of the course materials or web platform to upload, post, or otherwise transmit inappropriate material, including but not limited to: materials that infringe any person or entity’s intellectual property rights; unsolicited marketing information; libelous, obscene, deceptive, defamatory, pornographic, racist, sexual, hateful, unlawful or tortious material; advertisements or solicitations of any kind; materials that spreading false information or propaganda, or any other material in violation of CHC Training’s rights or any third-party rights.

 You are solely responsible for all of your actions as they relate to participation in CHC Training courses, including your use of course materials and information; your communications and interactions with other students, instructors, and CHC Training’s members, managers, officers, employees, agents, volunteers, representatives and affiliates; and your access to and use of all web based services and content.